-- A company decides it needs its drilling teams to be Audited - After collecting all relevant paperwork and certifications (Front & Back of VQ Certificate, Front & Back of CSCS Card and Emergency First Aid at Work Certificate), a representative from the company fills in the online registration form or contacts the BDA Audit Management office to organise multiple Audits - On completion of the registration form, the representative either uses a credit card to pay for the Audit(s) immediately, or arranges for other immediate payment - The BDA Audit office ensures all pre-Audit paperwork is present and sufficient - Once all paperwork is received and payment has been processed, the BDA Audit office confirms the location of the Auditee's next working site - The Audit is assigned - The assigned Auditor will contact the Auditee or Employer directly to arrange a time and date that the Audit will be completed - The Auditor will contact the Auditee immediately prior to the audit to request any additional details regarding access to site, special requirements i.e. PPE, time and site inductions
+- A company decides it needs its drilling teams to be Audited - After collecting all relevant paperwork and certifications (Front & Back of VQ Certificate, Front & Back of CSCS Card and Emergency First Aid at Work Certificate), a representative from the company fills in the online registration form or contacts the BDA Audit Management office to organise multiple Audits - During registration, applicants are offered the opportunity to obtain a BDA audit card endorsed with the CSCS confirmation of CSCS health and safety test achievement. - On completion of the registration form, the representative either uses a credit card to pay for the Audit(s) immediately, or arranges for other immediate payment - The BDA Audit office ensures all pre-Audit paperwork is present and sufficient - Once all paperwork is received and payment has been processed, the BDA Audit office confirms the location of the Auditee's next working site - The Audit is assigned - The assigned Auditor will contact the Auditee or Employer directly to arrange a time and date that the Audit will be completed - The Auditor will contact the Auditee immediately prior to the audit to request any additional details regarding access to site, special requirements i.e. PPE, time and site inductions